asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-chan_sip/Configuring-chan_sip-for-IPv6.md

----

----
+!!! tip

-**Tip:**  You can choose independently for UDP, TCP, and TLS, by specifying different values for  "udpbindaddr", "tcpbindaddr", and "tlsbindaddr".
+    You can choose independently for UDP, TCP, and TLS, by specifying different values for  "udpbindaddr", "tcpbindaddr", and "tlsbindaddr".

     Note that using bindaddr=:: will show only a single IPv6 socket in netstat.
 IPv4 is supported at the same time using IPv4-mapped IPv6 addresses.)

----
+[//]: # (end-tip)

 Other Options